-Language is the comprehension and/or use of a spoken (i.e., listening and speaking), written (i.e., reading and writing) and/or other communication symbol system (e.g., American Sign Language).
-Communication difference/dialect is a variation of a symbol system used by a group of
+Language is a rule-governed behavior.
+It is defined as the comprehension and/or use of a spoken (i.e., listening and speaking), written (i.e., reading and writing), and/or other communication symbol system (e.g., American Sign Language).

-Language can be classified as receptive (i.e., listening and reading) and expressive (i.e., speaking and writing).
-In some cases, augmentative/alternative communication
+Spoken and written language are composed of receptive (i.e., listening and reading) and expressive (i.e., speaking and writing) components.

 - Phonology—study of the speech sound (i.e., phoneme) system of a language, including the rules for combining and using phonemes.